 As I always say tools are free if you DIY

-When you figure that an Ancor hammer crimper would cost you nearly $80.00 and the cost savings in battery cable from Genuinedealz.com is so huge that the high quality crimper is no additional expense.
+When you figure that an Ancor hammer crimper would cost you nearly $80.00 and the cost savings in battery cable from a place like Genuinedealz.com is so huge that the high quality crimper is almost no additional expense.
 This is man math at its best.
 Do not run this scenario by your spouse..
 Wink!